 - 1 In the Project pane, select the project database you want to copy. - 2 Select Edit | Copy.
+The Copy Project Database dialog box appears.

+3 Specify a name for the project database in the Name field.
+The name cannot begin or end with a tab or blank space; any other characters can be used in the name.

+4 Specify the location of the project database in the Location field.

+- The specified location must be accessible to all users who will be accessing this project database. - You cannot create a project database beneath another project database; therefore, we recommend that you do not create a project database at the root level of a drive. - You cannot create a project database in the same location as an existing 5.3/6.0 project root.

-The Copy Project Database dialog box appears. - 3 Specify a name for the project database in the Name field.
-The name cannot begin or end with a tab or blank space.
-Any character can be used in the name. - 4 In the Location field, enter a location for the project database or click the Browse button to select a location.
-This location must be accessible to all users who will be working with the project database. - 5 If you want to change the default location of the archives, enter a location in the Archive Location field or click the Browse button to select a location.
-The default archive location is a directory named archives beneath the project database location.
-New archives for the project database will be stored in this directory.
+- a Click the Browse (...) button. - b To specify a non file server location, select a drive letter in the Look in field.
+To specify a file server location, select File Servers in the Look in field. - c Navigate to the desired location and click OK. - If you want the archive location to be a location other than the default, specify the location in the Archive Location field.
+The default location is a directory named archives beneath the project database location.
+New archives for the project database will be stored in the directory you specify here.
+The specified location must be accessible to all users who will be accessing the archives.